 Impact of LHA cuts on London

-Recent figures show that following cuts in April 2011 there has been a dramatic shift in where Londoners who get Local Housing Allowance (housing benefit for people renting privately) are living, with fewer households in inner London and major rises in outer London boroughs.
+Figures show that following cuts in April 2011 there was a dramatic shift in where Londoners who get Local Housing Allowance (housing benefit for people renting privately) live, with fewer households in inner London and major rises in outer London boroughs.

 Click on the map to explore the data in more detail or see below for a summary table.

 |Fall in no. of LHA claimants||Rise of up to 200 claimants||Rise of 201 to 2,000||Rise of over 2,000|

 We think that pricing people out of the inner city is bad for those it affects and bad for London and it seems Mayor of London Boris Johnson agrees.
 In 2010, Boris famously said that he would not allow housing benefit cuts in the capital to lead to "social cleansing", the Mayor explained explained:

 "The last thing we want to have in our city is a situation such as Paris where the less well-off are pushed out to the suburbs.
 I'll emphatically resist any attempt to recreate a London where the rich and poor cannot live together."

 Thanks to the actions of Crisis Campaigners on Twitter, this issue was raised at Mayor's Question Time on Wednesday 20 March, by several London Assembly Members.

 See below for a summary table or download the data.